Friends

 Communities, animals, the environment ... sustainability and responsible tourism matter to us.

-We're happy to say that this is one of our strengths, baked into the DNA of Follow Alice.
 In fact, our origin story is one of partnership between a couple of international travellers and a handful of Tanzanian entrepreneurs wanting to start their own company offering Kilimanjaro climbs and Tanzanian safaris.

-Today, Follow Alice offers a dozen select adventure trips around the world, from Iceland and Sweden to Uganda and Tanzania, and from Bhutan and Nepal to sunny Sri Lanka.
 In each country we partner with local tour guides, helping them to establish and grow their own businesses as tour guides.
-Chris and Robert Sichalwe, for instance, our Kilimanjaro lead trek guides, employ dozens of individuals to make up their mountain crews for each climb.
+Chris and Robert Sichalwe, for instance, our Kilimanjaro lead trek guides, employ over a hundred individuals.

 We hope that as Follow Alice continues to grow, ever more people will be empowered through partnering with us to build thriving tourism-based careers.